andrewharabor/multivariate-polynomial-regression-model/README.md

 For a quick explanation of why this works suppose we are dealing with univariate input data and have the points $`(2, 7)`$, $`(3, 27)`$, and $`(4, 65)`$ representing the feature and target values respectively.
 We notice that the data possesses a trend roughly matching that of a cubic polynomial.
 As such, we map the input features (by cubing them) to get the points $`(8, 7)`$, $`(27, 27)`$, and $`(64, 65)`$.
 Performing linear regression now yields an accurate model as the points are very close to the line $`y = x`$.

 From now on, we assume that our features have been mapped to polynomial ones and we continue to denote the features matrix as $`\mathbf{X}`$ and the number of features as $`n`$.
-As covered in the previous section, our new features matrix will consist of raising the elements old features matrix to every power between $`1`$ and $`d`$ inclusive and concatenating the resulting matrices together.
+As covered in the previous subsection, our new features matrix will consist of raising the elements old features matrix to every power between $`1`$ and $`d`$ inclusive and concatenating the resulting matrices together.
 (To clear up any confusion, this is done column-wise in the code in `model.py` but both yield the same result.)
 Mathematically, we can express this reassignment as

 ``` math
 \boxed{\mathbf{X} := \mathbf{X} \vert \mathbf{X}^{\circ 2} \vert \mathbf{X}^{\circ 3} \vert \dotsb \vert \mathbf{X}^{\circ d}}